electerious/Ackee/README.md

 ## 📚 Documentation

+Documentation and guides are located in [the /docs folder](docs/).
+Also take a look at the [FAQ](docs/FAQ.md) if you have any questions left.

 ### API

 Ackee features a [GraphQL API](docs/API.md) that allows you to build custom tools upon Ackee.
 Everything you see in the UI is made from data delivered by the API.